Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 While this mode doesn't have any dedicated achievements, it will be needed less directly for other achievements later on.
 Activating this mode works a little differently on each board.

 * **Ruby**: Hit Cyndaquil to push it towards the rock pile to warm and hatch the egg.
-Takes X hits.
+Takes 4 hits.
 Enter the empty rock pile after the mode is over to prepare a new egg for hatching.
 * **Sapphire**: Send your ball up the hatch lane to activate the incubator.
-The Xth loop will hatch the egg.
+The 4th loop will hatch the egg.
 Return after the mode is over to prepare a new egg for hatching.

 When the mode is active, a baby Pokémon will hatch from the egg and wander around the board for around 45 seconds.
 This time is _not_ extended by the Timer Up power-up, as there is no displayed clock.
 Hit the Pokémon twice to capture it before it escapes back into the rock pile (Ruby) or into the Poké Mart (Sapphire).